 - EMail: (optional) Enter the user's email address.

 - Password: (optional, if using Network id) Enter the user's desired password in the two fields provided (Note that you must follow any password policy that is set.)
 You can also use the Generate option.
 Passwords are not stored in clear text.
 They are stored in hashed form for added security.
 If users are required to use Network id (as described above) and are are not allowed to use a SystemWeaver password login, you can leave this blank.

 - Require password change at first login: Check to require a password change.
 The purpose of this setting is to minimize possible risks caused by passwords that have been sent via email to users.
 It also prevents users from saving their notification emails with generated passwords since these will be become obsolete.
 This option can also be used on-the-fly to force a user to change a password upon next login.

 - Status: Select the type of account.
 The options are Read/Write or Read-only and will depend on license availability.
 Users with Read-only will be assigned the Viewer role.

 - License: (Requires version R38 or later.)
 Select the license to assign the user too.
 A selection only needs to be made if a default license is not being used.
 If a default license is in use, the license pre-selected for you should be used.
 A user can be assigned to only one license per server installation.

 - Click Create to create the account.

-By default, a new user account is given Read/Write access if there are Read/Write licenses available and the account is also activated.
-If there are no available Read/Write licenses, a new user account will be created, but it will not be activated.
+By default, a new user account is given Read/Write access if there are Read/Write licenses available.
+If there are no available Read/Write licenses, a new user account can be created, but it will not be activated.

 Roles, Access Rights and Groups